MESA

 Electrons are provided by a photo-gun and are pre-accelerated to 5 MeV with a beam time structure of 1.3 GHz (quasi continuous wave beam).
 The heart of the accelerator, however, are the two cryomodules each with two superconducting cavities.
 With each pass the electrons gain up to 25 MeV more energy.
 Actually, the accelerator has two different operating modes.

 In extracted-beam mode, the beam can be directed to the so-called P2 experiment after up to three circulations.
 Main objective of this parity-violation experiment is to precisely measure the weak mixing angle.
 Behind P2, the beam is then stopped in a massive beam dump.
-One may reinterprete this beamdump also as a massive target for production of dark matter particles, which might then be detected by our dedicated beam dump experiment, DarkMESA.
+One may reinterprete this beamdump also as a massive target for production of dark matter particles, which may subsequently be detected by our dedicated beam dump experiment, DarkMESA.